openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   Host: server.example.com
 ```

-The following is a non-noemative example of an HTTPS GET response sent by the Verifier in response to the above HTTPS GET request:
+The following is a non-normative example of an HTTPS GET response sent by the Verifier in response to the above HTTPS GET request:

 ```
 HTTP/1.1 200 OK